-If you are registered in a course that has an oral exam, be advised that the exam may be conducted by email, phone, or other methods, which can be arranged between you and your tutor.
+Search Undergraduate Calendar If you are registered in a course that has an oral exam, be advised that the exam may be conducted by phone, video conferencing, email, or other methods, and should be arranged between you and your tutor.
 The evaluation section of the course syllabus will indicate whether the course has an oral quiz or examination, or not.